SaadKhan-22/Spark/README.md

 ## Notes:
 - ### 3 Ways Spark went against Conventional Wisdom:
   - **Adding SQL on top of Spark** gave the ability for in-memory, low-latency, general graphs of MapReduce operations, essentially giving the best of both worlds (i.e., Conventional DBs and MPPs).
 It also gave mid-query fault tolerance which could tolerate changes (to a degree) in the cluster's hardware.
   - **One Size fits All** was a philosophy considered outdated at the time (consider that the Cloud was not as ubiquitous then as it now is).
+The trend was heading in the direction of specialised systems for different programming models.